bugzmanov/cleancode-critique/src/chapter_9.md

 }
 ```

-No need for cryptic mini-DSLs, the language itself is expressive enough to keep things clean and clear.
+No need for mini-DSLs, the language itself is expressive enough to keep things clean and clear.

 ### Final nitpick: Test Performance Matters